TOP TIPS FOR BUYING USED AUTOMATION PARTS

 They might seem attractive when comparing prices, but often these items are non-returnable and not guaranteed to work.
-Look at how much downtime is costing.
+Look at how much downtime is costs in your industry.
 Is it really worth the risk?

 Can you return the item?

 Reputable sellers and businesses will have a clear and understandable returns policy where you know where you stand and what the procedure is for returning an item.
-If you can't return it, it's worth asking if you can take the risk of losing your money and having to buy the part again from somewhere else should the worst happen.
+If you can't return it, it's worth considering whether you can take the risk of losing your money and having to buy the part again from somewhere else should the worst happen.

 Don’t be blinded by a low price

-It’s easy to get carried away when you see a price much, much lower than expected but sometimes this can be so much lower for a reason.
+It’s easy to get carried away when you see a price much, much lower than expected but sometimes the price is lower for a reason.
 Perhaps it's for the reasons discussed above where it's a sold as seen item or not offering any warranty.
 Trust your instinct and read the terms of the sale to make sure you don’t get ripped off.